• Start Here!

 Rent

 Let’s start with the biggest expense.
 Hong Kong is small and crowded, especially on Hong Kong Island, where is situated the city center.
-The results is that here real estate is bloody expensive and rents aren’t an exception.
+The result is that here real estate is bloody expensive and rents aren’t an exception.
 Unless you make a ton of money or settle for an apartment in the middle of nowhere, you’ll have to live in a tiny (REALLY tiny) apartment.

 In Beijing and Shanghai rents are much cheaper.
 Probably Beijing is a bit more expensive but there aren’t huge differences of price.
-The problem is that the quality of the Beijing’s apartments is low so you’ll have to visit many of them before you find something you like (for a decent price).
+The problem is that the quality of Beijing’s apartments is low so you’ll have to visit many of them before you find something you like (for a decent price).

 Click here to read our guide to find an apartment in Shanghai and here to read our guide to rent an apartment in Beijing.